INDEPENDENT

 Nevertheless, it has not all been bad news for small independent hotels; the Internet - witness this website - has also become a means of communications through which small independent hotels can make their existence known to a wider audience.
 To try and combat the large groups on similar terms, many independent hotels, notably larger and more expensive ones, have joined forces in groupings known as "referral chains" or "voluntary chains", such as Inns of Tradition in the UK or Logis de France in France.
 These can benefit, like the big chains, from a recognised brand name and national and international advertising in different media, including the Internet.
 But given the strong presence of big hotel groups on the Internet, and their deep pockets when it comes to Internet advertising, independent hotels will always find it hard to compete, even when they pool their resources .

-On the other hand, there will always be room for small independent hotels in certain situations, since in some cases small independent hotels fill a role that is complementary to that of the large chain hotels, and a market niche that the large hotel groups are not too interested in.
-Ultimately, large chain hotels have one principal purpose, and that is to make money for their shareholders.
-Many small hotels exist for a quite different reason: to provide at least some sort of a living for a family or a husband-and-wife team or local inhabitants who want to remain living locally.
 The large chains are reluctant to invest in new establishments in places where they are unlikely to achieve very high occupancy rates for a good part of the year, if not year-round – unless of course they can achieve profitability by charging very high rates for a part of the year only, as in Alpine resorts, They need volume, and a certain minimum level of occupancy for at least ten months of the year, or else they find themselves with high running costs and little income.
 Small independent hotels have considerably more flexibility, and have less to lose by shutting themselves down, or shutting up part of the hotel, during the slack months.
 With only the owners and perhaps a few seasonal employees to pay, and no boardrooms, CEOs, shareholders and large central administrative offices to run and finance, small independent hotels can survive and provide a vital local service in places where the chains fear to tread.

 Back to index page